A simple but surprisingly capable BASIC interpreter, developed in 32-bit x86 assembly.

 ends

-sub falling()
+sub check_falling()

-for i = 1 to TILE_SIZE -1
+for local i = 1 to TILE_SIZE - 1

 cinfo x + i, y + TILE_SIZE

-if MATCH(V1, 1, 7, 8, 10, 12, 15) then jump = 0 : rets 0
+if MATCH(V1,1,7,8,10,12,15) then jumping = 0 : rets 0

 next